ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ## TIPS: Denial-of-Service Attacks

-Allowing TIPS views enables a new class of Denial-of-Service attacks.
-In particular, for the TIPS server, an ALTO client might create an excessive number of TIPS views.
+Allowing TIPS views enables new classes of Denial-of-Service attacks.
+In particular, for the TIPS server, one or multiple malicious ALTO clients might create an excessive number of TIPS views, to exhaust the server resource and/or to block normal users from the accessing the service.

-To avoid these attacks on the TIPS server, the server SHOULD choose to limit the number of active views and reject new requests when that threshold is reached.
+To avoid such attacks, the server SHOULD choose to limit the number of active views and reject new requests when that threshold is reached.
 TIPS allows predictive fetching and the server SHOULD also choose to limit the number of pending requests.
 If a new request exceeds the threshold, the server SHOULD log the event and may return the HTTP status "429 Too many requests".

 It is important to note that the preceding approaches are not the only possibilities.
-For example, it may be possible for TIPS to use somewhat more clever logic involving IP reputation, rate-limiting, and compartmentalization of the overall threshold into smaller thresholds that apply to subsets of potential clients.
+For example, it may be possible for TIPS to use somewhat more clever logic involving TIPS view eviction policies, IP reputation, rate-limiting, and compartmentalization of the overall threshold into smaller thresholds that apply to subsets of potential clients.
+If service availability is a concern, ALTO clients may establish service level agreements with the ALTO server.

 ## ALTO Client: Update Overloading or Instability

-The availability of continuous updates, when the client indicates receiving server push, can also cause overload for an ALTO client, in particular, an ALTO client with limited processing capabilities.
+The availability of continuous updates can also cause overload for an ALTO client, in particular, an ALTO client with limited processing capabilities.
 The current design does not include any flow control mechanisms for the client to reduce the update rates from the server.
-For example, TCP, HTTP/2 and QUIC provide stream and connection flow control data limits, and PUSH stream limits, which might help prevent the client from being overloaded.
+For example, TCP, HTTP/2 and QUIC provide stream and connection flow control data limits, which might help prevent the client from being overloaded.
 Under overloading, the client MAY choose to remove the information resources with high update rates.

 Also, under overloading, the client may no longer be able to detect whether information is still fresh or has become stale.
 In such a case, the client should be careful in how it uses the information to avoid stability or efficiency issues.

-## Spoofed URI

-An outside party that can read the TIPS response or that can observe TIPS requests can obtain the TIPS view URI and use that to send fraudulent "DELETE" requests, thus disabling the service for the valid ALTO client.
-This can be avoided by encrypting the requests and responses (Section 15 of {{RFC7285}}).

 # IANA Considerations